debiki/talkyard-prod-one/README.md

 Installation overview: You'll rent a virtual private server (VPS) somewhere, then download and install Talkyard, then sign up for a send-emails service and configure email settings.
 Then optionally configure OpenAuth login for Google, Facebook, Twitter, GitHub.
-And off-site backups.
+And off-site backups. ...

+...
+However, if you already have a Docker-Compose or Docker Swarm installation, and want to add Talkyard to it (rather than installing Talkyard on its own dedicated server), then instead have a look at: https://github.com/debiki/talkyard-prod-swarm

 Dockerfiles, build scripts and source code are in another repo: https://github.com/debiki/talkyard.
-Have a look in `./docker-compose.yml` for details and links.
+Have a look in `./docker-compose.yml` (in this repo) for details and links.

 Get a server